particle-iot/docs/src/content/reference/device-os/typed-publish.md

 ## Extended publish

-In Device OS 6.3.0 and later, extended publish builds upon typed publish and provides additional features:
+In Device OS 6.3.0 and later, extended publish builds upon typed publish and provides additional features when using the [CloudEvent](/reference/device-os/api/cloudevent/) API.

 ### Large events - Extended publish